 Completing a Bachelors in Political Science from the Australian National University, Ben has applied his professional and academic experience to make an impact to policy formation and execution in the US.

 As ACI’s technology director, Tirzah writes on a wide variety of technology and regulatory-related issues.
 Prior to coming to ACI Tirzah worked for the premier policy think tank in Pennsylvania where she focused on economic and fiscal policy.

 Additionally, she has experience working with think tanks around the globe and has been fortunate to witness firsthand the positive impacts policy can have in individuals’ lives.

 Tirzah brings an interdisciplinary approach to policy having received her B.A. in Anthropology from Eastern Oregon University, her M.A. in International Studies from the University of San Francisco and having professional experience in economic research departments across various think tanks.

 More recently, he worked an educator for Fairfax County Public Schools and performed research for Georgetown University’s Edunomics Lab.
 He possesses a Master of Arts in Teaching in Secondary Education, Social Studies, and has a Bachelor of Arts in Politics.
-He currently resides in Falls Church, VA.
+He currently resides in Arlington, VA.